tdalon/ahk/docs/_pages/Teams-Shortcuts.md

 ### [Global hotkeys](Teams-Global-Hotkeys)

+[Teams Shortcuts](https://aka.ms/teamsshortcuts) are only active if a Teams Window is selected/ under focus.
+The Teams PowerTool allows to define global hotkeys for Microsoft Teams.

 ### New Conversation (Alt+N)

 It will open a new conversation with the expanded compose box and move back the cursor right on the subject line - within one hotkey.